 • Establish a School Leadership Team

-formal and informal basis.
-Teams stabilize the environment making
+a formal and informal basis.
+Teams stabilize the environment

-it safe for all students.
-There are no rules for establishing teams but
+making it safe for all students.
+There are no rules for establishing

-they must meet certain criteria in order to succeed.
-First, they must
+teams but they must meet certain criteria in order to succeed.
+First,

-allow students to fit into their peer group successfully allowing them
+they must allow students to fit into their peer group successfully

-to feel that they are accepted by a group that they themselves
+allowing them to feel that they are accepted by a group that they

-who will act as advocates for a group of students on the team.
-This
+experts who will act as advocates for a group of students on the

-teacher would become the contact to various other school staff
+team.
+This teacher would become the contact to various other

-members and the contact between the team and the students’
+school staff members and the contact between the team and the

 professional development process and be committed to a